-The committee and our board of directors have stock ownership guidelines approved non-employee directors as part of our corporate governance guidelines.
+The committee and our board of directors have approved stock ownership guidelines for non-employee directors as part of our corporate governance guidelines.
 The stock ownership guidelines were designed to achieve the following objectives:

-- demonstrate the commitment of non-employee directors to and confidence in the company's longterm prospects; - establish commonality of interest through direct ownership of company stock, encouraging a partner-like environment with non-employee directors and shareholders; - · support a long-term focus; and - quantify our expectations with regard to ownership of our stock by our non-employee retainer payable to the non-employee director.
+- · demonstrate the commitment of non-employee directors to and confidence in the company's long-term prospects; - establish commonality of interest through direct ownership of company stock, encouraging a partner-like environment with non-employee directors and shareholders; - support a long-term focus; and - quantify our expectations with regard to ownership of our stock by our non-employee directors.

+Our corporate governance guidelines provide that each non-employee director shall strive to accumulate a specified number of company shares.
+The suggested stock ownership level for non-employee directors is five times the annual cash retainer payable to the non-employee director.
 The suggested stock ownership level is converted into a number of shares that is recalculated annually.
 Until the stock ownership level is achieved, it is suggested that non-employee directors retain 75 percent of the net profit shares (i.e., excluding shares used for the payment of taxes) received from the vesting of RSUs.
 Non-employee directors are permitted to sell company securities pursuant to an approved Rule 10b5-1 plan or in an open window period outside of an approved Rule 10b5-1 plan.